QubesOS/qubes-doc/developer/services/qrexec-internals.md

 - **dom0**: If the RPC is allowed, `qrexec-policy` will launch a `qrexec-client` with the right command:

-      qrexec-client -d dom0 -c domX,X,SOCKET11 cmd
+      qrexec-client -d dom0 -c domX,X,SOCKET11 "QUBESRPC admin.Service domX name dom0"

-  The `cmd` is a command to be executed in **dom0**, and the `-c domX,X,SOCKET11` are parameters indicating how connect back to **domX** and pass its input/output.
+  The `-c domX,X,SOCKET11` are parameters indicating how connect back to **domX** and pass its input/output.

+  The command parameter describes the RPC call: it contains service name (`admin.Service`), source domain (`domX`) and target description (`name dom0`, could also be e.g. `keyword @dispvm`).
+The target description is important in case the original target wasn't dom0, but the service is executing in dom0.

   `qrexec-client` connects to a `qrexec-daemon` for **domX** and sends a `MSG_SERVICE_CONNECT` with connection parameters (**dom0**, and port 0, indicating a port should be allocated) and request identifier (`SOCKET11`).